eugenewebdevs/workshops/workshops-2022/docker/exercises/4-commanding/README.md

 ## About

-In a docker file we have the opportunity to run commands during the building.
+In a docker file, we have the opportunity to run commands during the building.

 We can also instantiate environment variables for the container to use.